Things to do in London in 5 days

 When you leave the cathedral you should walk towards the Millennium Bridge, the most modern bridge in the city.

-Enjoy the best of contemporary art at the Tate Modern
+See the best of contemporary art at Tate Modern

-A visit to Tate Modern is an absolute must for art lovers.
-It is also located in the former Bankside Power Station, a building that is worth seeing in itself.
+A visit to the Tate Modern is an absolute must for art lovers.
+It is also located in the former Bankside Power Station, a building worth seeing in itself.

-As in many London museums, admission to the Tate Modern is free.
-Inside you can enjoy works by some of the most famous representatives of contemporary art, such as Picasso, Warhol, Salvador Dalí and Monet, among others.
+As in many London museums, admission to this museum is free, but if you really want to get to know in depth the works of the most famous representatives of contemporary art, such as Picasso, Warhol, Salvador Dalí or Monet, my recommendation is that you book a guided tour of the Tate Modern.

-Once you've finished seeing the works at the Tate Modern, it's time to continue the itinerary.
-On the way to Borough Market you'll pass by some of the places worth seeing, such as Shakespeare's Globe or the ruins of Winchester Palace.
+After you've finished seeing the works at Tate Modern it's time to continue the itinerary.
+On the way to Borough Market you will pass by some great sights such as Shakespeare's Globe and the ruins of Winchester Palace.

-If, like me, you like to stroll around markets, Borough Market is an essential stop.
-It is London's largest food market and wandering around inside you can still breathe in some of its old charm and history.
+If, like me, you like to wander around markets, Borough Market is a must.
+It is London's most important food market and wandering around inside you can still breathe in some of its old charm and history.

-Borough Market has an area dedicated to street food stalls where you can grab a bite to eat before continuing your tour.
+Borough Market has an area dedicated to street food stalls where you can grab a bite to eat before continuing your tour or, better still, book the food tour of London that takes place in this famous market.

 Enter the Tower of London and discover the legend of its crows

-It is worth booking tickets to the Tower of London to see the Crown Jewels, its chapel or the White Tower.
+It is worth booking tickets for the Tower of London to see the Crown Jewels, the Tower Chapel and the White Tower.

 The Tower is also famous for the legend of the ravens, the Tower's most famous inhabitants.
 This legend states that if the ravens disappear from the tower, the tower and the kingdom itself will collapse.
 To prevent that from happening, a worker named Ravenmaster is dedicated solely to guarding the birds and preventing them from escaping.